 Descending from the mountain, we follow the Deschutes River through Warm Springs Canyon, to the dizzying Crooked River Canyon Overlook, and discover an entirely new eco-region: Oregon’s High Desert.
 The air is hot and dry, and we adjust to the elevation at Smith Rock State Park along the blue and green ribbon that is the Crooked River, where millennia of volcanic ash compacted into the unique rock formations.
 The vertical faces inspired the founders of sport-climbing, the dominant form or rock-climbing today, and with any luck, we’ll see climbers scrambling up the rock this afternoon.
-Finally, we arrive in the urban oasis of Bend, OR with a population nearing 100,000 and among the most breweries per capita of any city in the United States.
+Finally, we arrive in the oasis of Bend, OR possessing a population near 100,000 and among the most breweries per capita of any city in the United States.
 It’s a city for the young and the young-at-heart, expressed in the near-universal participation in outdoor pursuits from mountain biking to paragliding and everything in between.
 Dine tonight with your fellow travelers as they do in Bend – casual fare at one of the city’s many microbreweries.

-Day Two: Crater Lake National Park
+Day 2: Crater Lake National Park

 Today, the highest point in the National Park is the summit of Mt.
 Scott, at 8,929 feet above sea level, but the peak of Mt.
 Mazama was the highest in Oregon before its phenomenal eruption and implosion 7,700 years ago.
 It’s a singular destination, which is often summed up by your first words on reaching the crater rim: Wow.